Electronic Drums

 My Overall Thoughts on the Alesis Surge Mesh

-For such a low price point, you’re able to get an affordable electronic drum set with mesh heads.
+But, for such a low price point, you’re still able to get an electronic drum set with mesh heads, which is a really good feature when considering the level of noise produced by the kit and overall feel.

 For beginners, the module features a training mode for learning and even will give you a score upon finishing.
 It’s super helpful for getting your timing to be spot on.